ExpressLRS/Docs/docs/quick-start/receivers/betafpv-superd.md

         ![Configurator Release]{ align=right }

         - Make sure Official Releases is active from the horizontal tab.
-        - Make sure you have selected the Released version you want to flash into your TX module.
+        - Make sure you have selected the Released version you want to flash into your Receiver.

         <br clear="right" />
     3. Select the Device Category and Device target matching your hardware.